mattblovell/kodi_panel/README.rst

 `WaveShare's 7.9-inch 400x1280 HDMI multi-touch display <https://www.waveshare.com/7.9inch-hdmi-lcd.htm>`_.
 The multi-touch capacitive screen for this display is connected via USB, so it took some research to figure out how to make use of it in a Python-only environment.
 I did end up finding something that works nicely, though (in the ``ws_multitouch.py`` file).
+Minor rework was still needed to get PWM control over the backlight, and the polarity of control was opposite WaveShare's other displays.

-I am still just using it to detect a single touch, but I am pondering adding some GUI-like funtionality in the future.
+I am still just using the screen to detect a single touch, but I am pondering adding some GUI-like funtionality in the future.

 For the moment, though, here is the result: